Jerez city guide: where to eat, drink, shop and taste sherry

 If you’re looking for something a little more fancy, it’s hard to beat a room in an ancient palace in the historic centre.
 The seven-bedroom, three-star hotel of Palacio del Virrey Laserna offers double rooms from €85 a night, room only.
 The price includes access to the lawn and dipping pool.

-Budget travellers might prefer to opt for a a bargain double at Hotel YIT Casa Grande, an attractive period building in the old town with a roof terrace – which has doubles from £47 a night, room only, for single use, and £56 a night for two people.
+Budget travellers might prefer to opt for a a bargain double at Hotel YIT Casa Grande, an attractive period building with a roof terrace, situated in the old town.
+Doubles are available from £47 a night, room only, for single use, and £56 a night for two people.

 Where to eat